 In 2005, a program was added specifically for the managers of non-profit organizations.
 While the course uses the same teaching methods, the Not For Profit Management course uses different cases, has teaching staff specializing in non-profit management.

 In 2013, a program for management development in the health care field was added.
 This program is moderated by graduates of the Managing Health Care Delivery program at HBS.

-In 2015, an Advanced Management Program was created.
-A smaller class with a more intense experience than our basic program, the AMP program is for graduates of our other programs who wish to further refine their management skills.
+From 2015 through 2019, we presented the Advanced Management Program.
+A smaller class with a more intense experience than our basic program, the AMP program was for graduates of our other programs who wished to further refine their management skills.

 Most of us work in the same company or functional area for several years.
 The objective of all three programs is to challenge the participant with situations and problems that they have not encountered in their regular job experience.
-For the participants, the discussion of case studies broadens their management experience, and sharpens their skills in dealing with new and ill defined problems.
+The participant’s discussion of case studies broadens their management experience and sharpens their skills in dealing with new and ill-defined problems.
 The courses are not for credit nor are they sponsored by the Harvard Business School.
 It is simply an opportunity to learn in a local, non-competitive environment, without the costs of travel.

 Our students come from manufacturing and service organizations, profit and non-profit, cultural and social service organizations, as well as the legal and health care professions.
 Some are considering an MBA or MSW; others already have advanced degrees.
 All are looking for the broadening experience that a case study course offers.

 Each course runs only once a year.
 The original Management Development course runs in the fall; all the other programs run in the spring.
 The normal enrollment ranges from 12 to 30 students.
 Some of the comments of prior students are on the following pages.